howtographql/howtographql/content/backend/graphql-scala/7-relations.md

 ### Defining User->Link relation

 Lets begin with User-Link relation.
-In the first entity we have to add the field `links`, in the second the field `postedBy`.
+In the first entity we have to add the field `links` and in the second the field `postedBy`.
 Both are defined by the same relation.

 If you look into the data flow you will find out that we could try to find the `Link` entity filtered by two fields.
 We can use `id` if we want to find this particular link, but also we could want to find all links added by one author.
 In this case we will need to filter by `postedBy` field.